-After the home energy audit is completed a full report is provided outlining an energy savings plan.
+After the home energy audit is completed a full report is provided, which outlines an energy savings plan.
 You now have a report that shows your energy savings goals that are achievable.

-Unlike other companies that only perform energy audits, we provide the services you need to seal your whole home.
-All work is performed by UGI Heating, Cooling and Plumbing.
-We do not use subcontractors.
+Unlike other companies that only perform energy audits, we provide the services you need to seal your whole home and UGI Heating, Cooling & Plumbing, performs all work – we do not use subcontractors.

-Despite those winter drafts you may feel as you pass by a window or a door, the biggest source of air leaks in most homes are actually in the attic and basement.
+Despite those winter drafts you may feel as you pass by a window or a door, the biggest source of air leaks in most homes actually comes from the attic and basement.
 Until you seal them, these two areas will waste most of your energy dollars.

 Fortunately, properly sealing cracks and openings in your home can significantly reduce heating and cooling costs, improve building durability, and create a healthier indoor environment.
 Start in the attic.
 Effective attic air sealing requires insulation levels to be at least R-38.
 If yours is lower, you’ll need to add more insulation.
 To realize the full benefits of greater insulation, however, you’ll also have to seal any air leaks.
 In the basement, air leaks are commonly found at the top of the basement wall where the foundation meets the wood frame.
 The sill plate should be foamed or caulked to reduce air infiltration.
 Air can also enter the rim joist, so be sure to seal the bottom and top of the rim joist as well.